 Banshee's Last Cry became one of Chunsoft's most popular titles; the combined sales of all editions, including ports and remakes, totals nearly a million copies.
 The game's success in Japan also led to adaptations into other media, including novelizations, a radio drama, and a made-for-television film.

-The game's popularity encouraged other developers to create similar titles, expanding the concept of the "sound novel" into a burgeoning genre, now known as visual novels.
+The game's popularity encouraged other developers to create similar titles, expanding the term sound novel into a genre of its own outside of Chunsoft's franchise and eventually inspiring the creation of new genres including visual novels.

 Following the game's English release in 2014, Banshee's Last Cry has been well received in western media.
 Iain Garner, in his review published on both Yahoo and Games in Asia, gave the game a score of 9 out of 10, praising the choices and consequences as well as the story itself.